SeaOfNodes/Simple/chapter09/README.md

 ## Post-Parse Iterative Peepholes

-The post-Parse `IterOptim` iterates the peepholes to a fixed point - so no more peepholes apply.
+The post-Parse `IterPeeps` iterates the peepholes to a fixed point - so no more peepholes apply.
 This should be linear because peepholes rarely (never?)  increase code size.
 The graph should monotonically reduce in some dimension, which is usually size.
 It might also reduce in e.g. number of